Excalibur MFA/PAM - Deployment documentation¶

-Hybrid-cloud deployment model is our novel approach.
-Excalibur Server together with database is located in our cloud environment and just the Facade, Clients and TRESK server (if present) is installed in the customer network.
-This enables us to better troubleshoot problems and deliver updates faster, since the server is in our cloud environment.
-Data are stored in our optimized cloud database, what speeds up Excalibur actions, but the data backups are stored in the customer database.
+Hybrid-cloud deployment model is our recommended approach.
+Excalibur Server together with the database are located in our cloud environment and just the AD Facade, Clients and TRESK server are installed in the customer network.
+This enables us to better troubleshoot problems and deliver updates faster.
+Data is stored in our optimized cloud database, which speeds up Excalibur actions, yet data backups can be stored in the customer database if need be.

 - Excalibur/Partner managed service.

 - Support is immediate, remote access into customer infrastructure is not necessary.